Autónoma Academy

 • The Inter-American System.
 Concept.
 Origins.
 Institutionalization process: advances and setbacks.

 • Regional integration processes.
-ECLAC as an option against Pan-Americanism.
-The hemispheric alternative to the FTAA.
-From commercial Mercosur to political UNASUR.
-The ideological proposal ALBA.
+ECLAC as an alternative to Pan-Americanism.
+The hemispheric alternative of the FTAA.
+From the commercial Mercosur to the political UNASUR.
+The ideological proposal of ALBA.
 CELAC and Bolívar’s dream.
 The Alliance for the Pacific and the necessary pragmatism.
 The Forum for the Progress of South America (Prosul).

-• Main areas of conflict in the region.
-The problem of defining and controlling borders.
+• Key conflict zones in the region.
+The problem of border definition and control.
 The problem of drug trafficking and arms trafficking.
-The arms issue.
+The arms race.
 The phenomenon of migration.

 • International Relations of Latin America in the 21st Century.
 Latin America and the USA.
 Latin America and the European Union.
 Latin America and China, Latin America and Portugal.

-Students will be able to participate in thematic conferences in person or online via zoom organized by UAL and/or IDN and OEI.
+Students will be able to participate in thematic conferences, either in person or online via Zoom, organized by UAL and/or IDN and OEI.

-Candidates will be chosen based on their curricular merit.
-The jury for evaluating the applications submitted to the competition for the award of these scholarships will be composed of the course coordinator, Professor Nancy Gomes, and the director of the OEI in Portugal, Dr. Ana Paula Laborinho.
+Candidates will be selected based on their academic merit.
+The jury for evaluating applications submitted for these scholarships will consist of the course coordinator, Professor Nancy Gomes, and the director of the OEI in Portugal, Dr. Ana Paula Laborinho.

-The Department of International Relations of the Autonomous University of Lisbon (UAL) and the National Defense Institute (IDN) jointly promote the Advanced Course in Studies on SUB-SAHARAN AFRICA.
+The Department of International Relations at the Autonomous University of Lisbon (UAL) and the National Defense Institute (IDN) are jointly promoting the Advanced Course in Studies on Sub-Saharan Africa.

-Bringing together a renowned group of experts, this course has the following OBJECTIVES:
+Bringing together a renowned group of experts, this course aims to:

-• Understanding the theoretical and conceptual specificities in the investigation of political dynamics in Sub-Saharan Africa
+• Understanding the theoretical and conceptual specificities in research on political dynamics in Sub-Saharan Africa.

-• Acquire a historical understanding of current political, economic and sociocultural dynamics
+• To gain a historical understanding of current political, economic, and sociocultural dynamics.

-• Gain an understanding of the role of key African and international actors on the continent
+• To gain an understanding of the actions of key African and international actors on the continent.

-• Understand political dynamics in their sub-regional dimension (Western, Eastern, Central and Southern Sub-Saharan Africa).
+• Understanding political dynamics at the sub-regional level (Western, Eastern, Central and Southern Sub-Saharan Africa).

-RESPONSIBLE TEACHERS: Prof. Doctor Fernando Jorge Cardoso and Prof. Doctor Luís Bernardino
+RESPONSIBLE PROFESSORS: Professor Fernando Jorge Cardoso and Professor Luís Bernardino

 Pedro Seabra (IDN and CEI-ISCTE)